 Trail Snow Removal

-If Bend should have a snow event of two inches or more, Park Services will remove the snow from the following trails:
+If Bend should have a snow event of 2 inches or more, Park Services will prioritize snow removal starting with our recreation centers and district buildings, facility parking lots and rights-of-ways.
+Depending on crew availability and the severity of the storm, crews will then work to remove snow from the following trails:

 - Cascade Highlands Trail from Overturf OLA to Skyline Ranch Rd.

 - Coyner Trail from Ponderosa Park to Juniper Park.

 - Discovery Trail from Clearwater Dr. to Skyliners Rd. and from McClain Dr. to Shevlin Park.

 - Larkspur Trail from Bear Creek to Neff Rd. through Pilot Butte State Park.

 - West Bend Trail along Galveston and Skyliner Rd. between 17th to Skyline Ranch Rd.